Insights

 Before refining frameworks or drafting more policies, identify the evidence chain your organization would need if challenged tomorrow.
 Start with a simple question: for each AI system in production, what artifacts would prove it is governed appropriately?

 Usually that includes a system inventory, owner assignment, risk classification, model and vendor details, approved purpose, applicable controls, review and approval records, monitoring outputs, incident logs, and exception decisions.
 It may also include test results, data handling documentation, spending records, or performance thresholds depending on your sector and internal policies.
+NIST SP 800-53, the federal control catalog, offers a useful reference for what a mature evidence chain looks like, even outside federal contexts — particularly its emphasis on linking controls to the systems they actually protect.

 The key is to connect these artifacts to live systems rather than leaving them in separate repositories.
 A beautiful risk register is not enough if nobody can show that the listed model is the same one being called in production.
 Likewise, a vendor due diligence file is incomplete proof if it is not tied to the teams, workflows, and data flows that actually rely on that vendor.